Related Links

 Student Teaching

-Student Teaching (EDYS 302, 304, 310) is offered each fall for 1-3 units and includes a seminar and supervision/administration of student teaching.
-Teacher Education students enroll in 3 units of fall student teaching (equivalent of 18 weeks of student teaching) based on the calendar of the placement and participate in the student teaching seminar.
-Students who are completing student teaching abroad normally enroll in 1-2 units of student teaching in the fall and finish abroad.
-(Please be aware that Wisconsin licensure requires that students complete one full and continuous semester of student teaching.)
+Student Teaching (EDYS 302, 303, 304) is offered each fall (occasionally in spring) for 3 units and includes a seminar and supervision/administration of student teaching.
+Teacher Education students enroll in 3 units of fall student teaching equivalent of one college semester or one school district semester based on the calendar of the placement, and participate in the student teaching seminar.
+Please be aware that Wisconsin licensure requires that students complete one full and continuous semester of student teaching.

 Application and Observation Forms